Last Updated on October 2, 2023 by Kyle Whitley

 Preparing the Electric Chipper Shredder and Material

 It’s a good idea to sort your materials before you turn the machine on.
 It will make the process faster and also ensure that you won’t find any foreign objects in the pile while working.
-Look out for nails, screws, PVC, plastic, and other things of that nature and remove them from the pile.
+Look out for nails, screws, PVC, plastic, and remove them from the pile.

 Once you have everything in place, start your electric chipper shredder.
 When you start to feed it through the chute, use a long stick to push any material that doesn’t go through.

 Make sure that any twigs, branches, and small logs that you feed into the machine go in with the blunt end first.
 This will make wood chips more consistent and allows the wood to feed more easily through the chipper creating a more consistent material that can be used for mulch.

 Be Mindful of Safety